git-pull/website/consulting/why-python.rst

 misunderstand when non-blocking/async actually helps, rather than hinders.

-Node.js is cumbersome from scripts that don't absolutely need to be non-blocking.
+Node.js is cumbersome for scripts that don't sharply benefit from non-blocking.

 In more than half of my programming code, the boost from it being